-Our results also directly address the longstanding controversy over the value of screening at different ages.
-Earlier detection among 40-49 year olds contributed 5.16% of the 10.94-year gain in life expectancy, which was slightly greater than the corresponding contribution 50-59 year olds (4.11%) and 60-69 year olds (3.75%) and slightly less than the corresponding contribution 70-79 year olds (6.58%).
+Our results also directly address the longstanding controversy over the value of screening at different ages.3,30 Earlier detection among 40-49 year olds contributed 5.16% of the 10.94-year gain in life expectancy, which was slightly greater than the corresponding contribution in 50-59 year olds (4.11%) and 60-69 year olds (3.75%) and slightly less than the corresponding contribution in 70-79 year olds (6.58%).
 Thus, our results suggest earlier detection among 40-49 year olds provided approximately equal benefit, measured in the contribution to the gain in life expectancy, as it did among 50-59 and 60-69 year olds.
-Th contribution from earlier detection may be partly due to similar increases in mammography screening rates for these age groups across time.
+The similar contribution from earlier detection may be partly due to similar increases in mammography screening rates for these age groups across time.31

 Our study more accurately measures the contribution of advances in breast cancer treatment on the gain in life expectancy because it accounts for concurrent improvements in the treatment of other diseases.
 Just as the CISNET models estimated a wide range of the contribution of earlier detection, so too was the estimated range for the contribution of breast cancer treatment: between 35 and 72% on the decline in breast cancer mortality rates (1975-2000).1 This range corresponds to an equivalent contribution of between 50% and 84% to the resulting gain in life expectancy.
 During the same time period (1975-2000), we calculate a 62% contribution from advances in breast cancer treatment.
-Sun et al. (2010) concluded that advances in breast cancer treatment contributed 83% of the estimated gain in breast cancer survival time (1988-2000).11 Our calculation of the contribution of advances in breast cancer treatment in this time period, 64%, suggests the estimate may be too high because the study failed to distinguish between breast cancer and other diseases as causes of death.
+Sun et al. (2010) concluded that advances in breast cancer treatment contributed 83% of the estimated gain in breast cancer survival time (1988-2000).11 Our calculation of the contribution of advances in breast cancer treatment in this time period, 64%, suggests the estimate by Sun et al. may be too high because the study failed to distinguish between breast cancer and other diseases as causes of death.

-Advances in the prevention and treatment of competing causes of death, such as CVD, made an increasing contribution to the gain in life expectancy among breast cancer patients from 1975 to 2002 partly because of the trend toward earlier detection.
-After breast cancer itself, other cancers and CVD were the second and third leading causes of death among breast cancer patients.
-For early stage breast cancers, which are also usually smaller sized tumors, the probability of death from other causes is considerably higher than the corresponding probability of death from breast cancer.
-Thus, improvements in the treatment of other diseases are particularly important for the overall gain in life expectancy of breast cancer patients over the period 1975 to 2002 because the proportion of smaller sized tumors grew over time.
+Advances in the prevention and treatment of competing causes of death, such as CVD,32,33 made an increasing contribution to the gain in life expectancy among breast cancer patients from 1975 to 2002 partly because of the trend toward earlier detection.
+After breast cancer itself, other cancers and CVD were the second and third leading causes of death among breast cancer patients.34 For early stage breast cancers, which are also usually smaller sized tumors, the probability of death from other causes is considerably higher than the corresponding probability of death from breast cancer.34 Thus, improvements in the treatment of other diseases are particularly important for the overall gain in life expectancy of breast cancer patients over the period 1975 to 2002 because the proportion of smaller sized tumors grew over time.
 And as treatment of other diseases improved, so did the size of the population who could benefit most from it.